Studio Apartments • Bay Ridge, Brooklyn

 Bay Ridge is a neighborhood of tree-lined blocks and waterfront access that feels more insulated than central Brooklyn.
 You'll find an average of 139 trees within 200 meters of any address, with a canopy density of 9.5/10—among the most verdant in the borough.
 The R train runs along Bay Ridge Avenue, 77th Street, 86th Street, and terminates at Bay Ridge-95th Street, connecting you directly downtown without transfers.
 Parks anchor the area: Shore Road Park and Parkway sit at the water's edge with Verrazzano Bridge views, while Owl's Head Park, John J Carty Park, and John Paul Jones Park average 706 meters away.
 Third Avenue hums with neighborhood dining and retail.
 The building stock is predominantly mid-rise (67%), with walk-ups comprising the remainder—a mix that keeps the streetscape varied without density spikes.

-Bay Ridge scores 6.6/10 overall on DwellCheck's livability index, ranking #4 of 18 in Brooklyn.
+Bay Ridge scores 6.6/10 overall on DwellCheck's livability index, ranking #5 of 32 in Brooklyn.
 Rent prices in Bay Ridge vary widely; check specific listings for current market rates.
 Bay Ridge has 4 subway stations within walking distance: Bay Ridge Av, 77 St, 86 St.

 Frequently Asked Questions

-How is transit from Bay Ridge?
+How do I get around from Bay Ridge?

 Studio Apartments in other Brooklyn neighborhoods